-The study shows that 95% of all people who lived to be at 100 ate a plant-based diet that was rich in beans, legumes, and whole grains.
+The study shows that 95% of all people who lived to be 100 ate a plant-based diet rich in vegetables, legumes, and whole grains.

-This is an ongoing long-term medical research conducted to determine the links between diet, disease, and lifestyle.
-The study’s participants were more than 96,000 Adventists from every state in the United States and Canada.
+Conducted by Michael Orlich, MD, PhD, Gary E. Fraser, MD, PhD, Fayth Miles, PhD, MPH, and Karen Jaceldo-Siegl, DRPH, this study is an ongoing, long-term medical research endeavor to determine the links between diet, disease, and lifestyle.
+The study’s participants are more than 96,000 Adventists from every state/province in the United States and Canada.

-The AHS-2 found that Adventists who maintained a vegetarian diet recorded lower risk of obesity, high blood pressure, colon cancer, and high blood sugar compared to non-vegetarians.
+Findings continue to suggest that those who maintain a vegetarian diet exhibited lower risk of obesity, high blood pressure, colon cancer, and high blood sugar, compared to non-vegetarians.

-Also, among the over 60,000 adults who took part in the study, those who maintained a vegan diet had the lowest body mass index (BMI), compared with vegetarians and those who ate meat.
+Also, those in the study who maintained a vegan diet had the lowest body mass index (BMI) compared with vegetarians and those who ate meat.

 Exercise—we were born to move

 In addition to eating healthy, Adventists recognize the necessity of regular exercise.
 We are created to move!